avemerchant/memory-game/README.md

 6. Extra Credit (10 points)
 Allow the user to choose between three levels of play.
 Easy will present a 4x4 board, Intermediate will present a 5x5 board and Hard will present a 6X6 board

+As part of the class rubric, I also had to include comments above each of my functions that explained the purpose, inputs, and outputs of that function.
+All of the code in this repository are copy and pasted from files that were created using Java on Eclipse.